syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-OCR/Features.md

 ## Image Enhancement in OCR Processor library

-We have support to improve the image quality while performing OCR for a image or PDF document.
-In this process we can improve the image quality by using the binarization, grayscale, enhance resolution method with third party libraries.
-Please refer the below code snippet.
+We have support to improve the image quality while performing OCR for an image or PDF document.
+In this process, we can enhance the image quality by using binarization, grayscale, and resolution enhancement methods with third-party libraries.
+Please refer to the code snippet below.

 {% tabs %}